bvkrauth/bvkrauth.github.io/_publications/fdk_fsa.md

 date: 2022-01-28
 venue: 'Working paper'
 paperurl: 'https://bvkrauth.github.io/publication/fdk_fsa'
-citation: 'Friesen, Jane, Brian Krauth, and Ricardo Meilman Cohn (2022). &quot;The effect of full-day Kindergarten on student achievement.&quot; Working paper, Simon Fraser University.'
+citation: 'Friesen, Jane, Brian Krauth, and Ricardo Meilman Cohn (2022). &quot;The effect of universal full-day Kindergarten on student achievement.&quot; Working paper, Simon Fraser University.'
 ---
 We estimate the effect of introducing universal full-day Kindergarten (FDK) on subsequent Grade 4 test scores.
 The data are from the Canadian province of British Columbia,